Cabinet of Joe Biden: Cabinet

+Cabinet officials on January 20, 2025

 All permanent members of the Cabinet of the United States as heads of executive departments require the advice and consent of the United States Senate following appointment by the president before taking office.
 The vice presidency is exceptional in that the position requires an election to office pursuant to the United States Constitution.
 The president may also designate heads of other agencies and non-Senate-confirmed members of the Executive Office of the President as Cabinet-level members of the Cabinet.
 The Cabinet meets with the president in the Cabinet Room, a room adjacent to the Oval Office.

-The following have been named as Cabinet appointees by the president of the United States.
+During some cabinet meetings First Lady Dr. Jill Biden participated.

+The following were the final members of President Joe Biden's Cabinet on January 20, 2025.

 Confirmation process

 Below is a list of confirmations for Cabinet positions, Cabinet-level positions, and other significant positions that were approved through the Senate from January 2021 onwards, by a recorded roll-call vote, rather than by a voice vote.